lightup-data/lightctl/docs/schedule.yaml.md

 metadata:
   name: string
-  uuid:
+  uuid: string

   description: string                   # description of the muting schedule (ignored by the system)

+  tags: [ string ]                      # list of tags associated with this object

 config:
-  timeRanges: [ integer, integer ]        # sequence of start_time, end_time time ranges for the schedule
+  timeRanges: [ timeRange ]             # sequence of time range (see definition of timeRange)

   repeatInterval: integer               # schedule repeat interval in seconds - indicates a recurring event
   repeatCount: integer                  # number of times to repeat a recurring event

-  tags: [ string ]                        # list of tags associated with this object
 ```